dotnet/runtime/src/tools/illink/docs/error-codes.md

   void TestMethod<TSource>()
   {
-      // IL2087 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the generic parameter 'TSource' or 'TestMethod<TSource>()'
-      // don't match those on the parameter 'type' of method 'NeedsPublicConstructors'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to
+      // IL2087 Trim analysis: 'target parameter' argument does not satisfy 'DynamicallyAccessedMembersAttribute' in call to 'target method'.
+The generic parameter 'source generic parameter' of 'source method or type' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.
       NeedsPublicConstructors(typeof(TSource));
   }
   ```

-#### `IL2088`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the generic parameter 'source generic parameter' of 'source method or type' don't match those on the return value of method 'target method'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2088`: Trim analysis: 'target method' method return value does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The generic parameter 'source generic parameter' of 'source method or type' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.